tatsuyai713/devcontainer-egl-desktop/README.md

 - Selkies enables HTTP Basic authentication by default.
 Safari does not resend credentials when upgrading to WebSocket/WebRTC endpoints (`/ws`, `/webrtc/signalling`), so each 401 response triggers the login dialog again and the page never loads.
 - Workarounds: disable Basic auth (`SELKIES_ENABLE_BASIC_AUTH=false` before `start-container.sh`), use Chrome/Firefox/Edge, or place Selkies behind another reverse proxy that handles authentication.

+### Vulkan apps cannot present frames

+- Selkies runs the KDE desktop under Xvfb + VirtualGL; there is no real Xorg/DRI3 backend inside the container.
+Vulkan applications therefore cannot find a graphics+present queue combination and exit with `No DRI3 support detected`.
+- Vulkan's presentation requires DRI3/DRM and a real display server, which is outside the scope of the Selkies EGL pipeline.
+- Workarounds: run Vulkan workloads directly on the host or in a container attached to an actual Xorg session (e.g., KasmVNC/GLX mode), but not inside the WebRTC Selkies session.

 ### Rebuilding Images

 ```bash